Celo is an Australian based VPN that promises safe and secure connections free from the prying eyes of ISP’s, hackers, and government agencies.

 When your VPN connection drops, your device defaults back to the original IP address.
 In effect, this exposes your traffic, enabling your ISP to track your online activities.

-But the problem is that it’s only available in the Windows client.
+But the problem is that, Celo’s kill switch is only available in the Windows client.

 ShadowSocks and Socks5